Casual-Cynic/Simple-NDI-Multiview/README.md

 ### Upcoming Functionality

-+ A refresh sources button.
-Atm it only looks for sources on startup.
 + Customizeable background/splash image
 + More logical source management. a way to place the NDI sources where you want them.
 Drag and drop hopefully
 + The abiity to output the multiview as NDI itself.
 Hopefully allowing for nesting NDI sources